 Each morning I get up and feed the beasties.
 The dog has her breakfast of sweet potato slices and cottage cheese.
 She slops the curds over the rim of her bowl rooting for the potato.
-The black cats are both dead now; time was I fed them kibble and filled their cobalt bowl with fresh water.
+The black cats are both gone now; time was I fed them kibble and filled their cobalt-blue bowl with fresh water.
 The crows have crusts of bread or corn.
 I brew coffee and drink a shot of carrot juice.

 I moved my desk upstairs to the southwest corner of the house.
 From this vantage, I assess the clouds and guess the weather for the day.
 Rain, I think, wind.
 I watch the quail family bob and fret on the hill.
 I notice the brass icon nailed up to the fence post years ago.
 I turn on the lamp.
 I uncap my pen.